-In the past, our Common Stock has been classified as penny stock, and it continues to be extremely illiquid, so investors may not be able to sell as much stock as they want at prevailing market prices.
+In the past, our common stock has been classified as penny stock, and it continues to be extremely illiquid, so investors may not be able to sell as much stock as they want at prevailing market prices.

-In the past, our Common Stock has been classified as penny stock.
+In the past, our common stock has been classified as penny stock.
 Penny stocks generally are equity securities with a price of less than \$5.00 and trade on the over-the-counter market.
 As a result, an investor may find it more difficult to dispose of or obtain accurate quotations as to the price of the securities that are classified as penny stocks.
-The "penny stock" rules adopted by the Commission under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), subject the sale of the shares of penny stock issuers to regulations that impose sales practice requirements on broker-dealers, causing many broker-dealers to not trade penny stocks or to only offer the stocks to sophisticated investors that meet specified net worth or net income criteria identified by the Commission.
-These regulations contribute to the lack of liquidity of penny stocks.
+The "penny stock" rules adopted by the Commission under the Exchange Act, subject the sale of the shares of penny stock issuers to regulations that impose sales practice requirements on broker-dealers, causing many broker-dealers to not trade penny stocks or to only offer the stocks to sophisticated investors that meet specified net worth or net income criteria identified by the Commission.
+These regulations contribute to the lack of l iquidity of penny stocks.

-At the present time, transactions in our Common Stock are not subject to the "penny stock" rules because our average revenue for 2007, 2008 and 2009 exceeded \$6 million per year.
-However, there can be no assurance that transactions in our Common Stock will not be subject to the "penny stock" rules in the future.
+At the present time, transactions in our common stock are not subject to the "penny stock" rules because our average revenue for 2007, 2008 and 2009 exceeded \$6 million per year.
+However, there can be no assurance that transactions in our common stock will not be subject to the "penny stock" rules in the future.

-The average daily trading volume of our Common Stock on the over-the-counter market was less than 101,000 shares per day over the three months ended March 1, 2010.
+The average daily trading volume of our common stock on the OTCBB was less than 123,000 shares per day over the three months ended May 24, 2010.
 If limited trading in our stock continues, it may be difficult for investors to sell their shares in the public market at any given time at prevailing prices.